Summer Reading Program 2023

 Why Summer Reading?

-Studies have shown that Summer Reading for Kids and Teens:
+Studies have shown that Summer Reading for Teens:

 - Advances literacy and academic performance by engaging children and teens in reading and reading-related activities during the summer months.